 Bathrooms in Paris were ummm… different.
 The bathrooms at every restaurant we went to were down a windy steep staircase leading to the basement.
 I assume they were added later to older buildings when public bathrooms became more common.
 Still, there are not a lot of public bathrooms around and many places refuse to let you use their bathroom if you are not a paying customer.

 One night while away from our hotel, we are forced to use the public porta potty.
 It was free and larger than porta potties back at home, but had the same stench.
 Here is what is interesting, it is automated and cleans after each use.
 Well, my poor sister got stuck in the john during the cleaning cycle.
 The toilet disappeared into the wall and jets literally sprayed water throughout the thing!
 It was an experience to say the least.

 Phone Service While There

 We all went the cheap route and kept our phones on airplane mode the entire trip rather than paying for international service.
 We depended on Wifi at our hotel, restaurants and even some taxis.
 Since we had iPhones we were able to use facetime, facetime audio and iMessages to talk to folks.
 I may reconsider this in the future though.
 You forget how much you depend on your phone for maps and uber until you do not have it!
-Also, I think all of regular messages that I received during that week on airplane mode went into technology purgatory becuase I never got them once I returned.
+Also, I think all of the regular messages that I received during that week on airplane mode went into technology purgatory because I never got them once I returned.
 My computer picked up a few, but my phone got nada.